akissinger/chyp/README.md

 3. define rewrite rules (i.e. axioms), and
 4. prove new rules by rewriting.

+You can find some examples of `*.chyp` files in the [examples](https://github.com/akissinger/chyp/tree/master/examples) folder.

 ## Defining generators and terms

 Generators are defined via the `gen` statement, which takes a name, a number of input wires, and a number of output wires.
 For example, we can define three new generators `f`, `g`, and `h` with various arities as follows: